PedestrianDynamics/PedPy/README.md

 # PedPy: Analysis of pedestrian dynamics based on trajectory files.

-`PedPy` is a python module for pedestrian movement analysis.
+*PedPy* is a python module for pedestrian movement analysis.
 It implements different measurement methods for density, velocity and flow.

-This repo is a port from the original `JPSreport` to a Python implementation, and will provide the same functionalities.

 ## Getting started

 ### Setup Python

 For setting up your Python Environment a Python version >= 3.10 is recommended (our code is tested with 3.10 and 3.11).
 To avoid conflicts with other libraries/applications the usage of virtual environments is recommended, see [Python Documentation](https://docs.python.org/3/library/venv.html) for more detail.

 ### Installing PedPy

-To install the latest **stable** version of `PedPy` and its dependencies from PyPI:
+To install the latest **stable** version of *PedPy* and its dependencies from PyPI:
 ```bash
 python3 -m pip install pedpy
 ```